WordPress Comments: A Comprehensive Guide to Styling and Moderating Discussion

 The way that you handle comments has a large effect on the quality and quantity of comments that are published on your blog.
-Without doubt, a blog that had no moderation controls in place and no filters for spam, would receive a large amount of spam comments, trolling comments, and abusive comments.
+Without a doubt, a blog that had no moderation controls in place and no filters for spam would receive a large number of spam comments, trolling comments, and abusive comments.

 However, you do not have to spend a lot of time managing your comments.
 The key is to set up everything correctly from the start so that most things are automated.